-Wildflowers inspire me with their perseverance.
+Wildflowers inspire me with their tenacious perseverance.
 Despite their fragile appearance, these flowers are tough!
 Wildflowers adapt themselves to periods of drought by banking seeds when rain is scarce.
-This year in California there has been little rain, yet we spied color in the Eastern Sierras and parts of Death Valley while driving through in late February, (updated 2022)
+This year in California and the western states there has been an abundance of rain and snow which can trigger SUPER blooms!
+In February we already spied color in the Mojave National Preserve, the Eastern Sierras and parts of Death Valley while camping there, (updated 2023).

 Survival tool